Anshul619/HLD-System-Designs/src/DesignComponents/SQLvsNoSQL/ReadMe.md

 - Each row contains all the information about one entity and each column contains all the separate data points.
 - Some of the most popular relational databases are AWS RDS, Postgres, MySQL, Oracle, MS SQL Server, SQLite and MariaDB.

-# MySQL - Intro, Different NoSQL types
+# NoSQL - Intro, Different NoSQL types

 <img title="NoSQL - Different DB types" alt="Alt text" src="NoSQL - Different DB types.drawio.png">